denverprogrammer/trackrecords/README.md

-# virtualization
+# Trackrecords
-This repository is for a web app designed to help people learn virtualization owasp best practices.
+This repository is for a web app designed to help people learn how to create accurate trackrecords for a stock portfolio.